Tips for Oktoberfest in Munich: First-time Visitors’ Guide

 Oktoberfest beyond the beer tents

-The festival grounds offer more than just beer; explore carnival rides, games, and cultural events like the Oide Wiesn with its traditional attractions.
+The festival grounds offer more than just beer; explore carnival rides, games, and cultural events, such as the Oide Wiesn, featuring traditional attractions.

 Family days offer special prices and a more subdued atmosphere, perfect for those visiting with children or preferring a less-party scene.